myatsoekaung/shopping_website/README.md

 #Home Appliance Shopping Website

-->use HTML and CSS for implementation
+- use HTML and CSS for implementation

-->responsive on both desktop and mobile
+- responsive on both desktop and mobile